Joel Sousa

-Carlos Joel Castro de Sousa (born 17 March 2000) is a Portuguese footballer who plays as a goalkeeper for Liga 3 club Lusitano de Évora.
+Carlos Joel Castro de Sousa (born 17 March 2000) is a Portuguese footballer who plays as a goalkeeper for Campeonato de Portugal club Castro Daire.

 Professional career

 On 10 September 2020, Sousa signed his first professional contract with Tondela, and immediately joined Molelos on loan for the 2019-20 season.
 He made his professional debut with Tondela in a 1-0 win against Felgueiras for the Taça de Portugal he then played for the first time in the league in a 2-0 Primeira Liga loss to Vitória de Guimarães on 27 November 2020.